XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/look-up-transaction-results.md

 Almost any transaction can result in the following types of changes:

 - **Sequence and Transaction Cost changes:** [As mentioned, every transaction (excluding pseudo-transactions) modifies the sender's `AccountRoot` object](#2-interpret-metadata) to increase the sender's sequence number and destroy the XRP used to pay the transaction cost.
-- **Account Threading:** Some transactions that create objects also modify the [AccountRoot object](accountroot.html) of an intended recipient or destination account to indicate that something relating to that account changed.
+- **Account Threading:** Some transactions that create objects also modify the [AccountRoot object](../../../references/protocol/ledger-data/ledger-entry-types/accountroot.md) of an intended recipient or destination account to indicate that something relating to that account changed.
 This technique of "tagging" an account changes only that object's `PreviousTxnID` and `PreviousTxnLgrSeq` fields.
 This makes it more efficient to look up an account's transaction history by following the "thread" of transactions mentioned in these fields.
-- **Directory Updates:** Transactions that create or remove ledger objects often make changes to [DirectoryNode objects](directorynode.html) to track which objects exist.
-Also, when a transaction adds an object that counts towards an account's [owner reserve](reserves.html#owner-reserves), it increases the `OwnerCount` of the owner's [AccountRoot object][].
+- **Directory Updates:** Transactions that create or remove ledger objects often make changes to [DirectoryNode objects](../../../references/protocol/ledger-data/ledger-entry-types/directorynode.md) to track which objects exist.
+Also, when a transaction adds an object that counts towards an account's [owner reserve](../../accounts/reserves.md#owner-reserves), it increases the `OwnerCount` of the owner's [AccountRoot object](../../../references/protocol/ledger-data/ledger-entry-types/accountroot.md).
 Removing an object decreases the `OwnerCount`.
 This is how the XRP Ledger tracks how much owner reserve each account owes at any point in time.

 Example of increasing an Account's `OwnerCount`: